 When you teach adults, you are teaching people who have a myriad of responsibilities outside of the classroom that they can’t just stop thinking about merely because they walked through your door.
 With their minds already going in a million directions at once, a traditional worksheet covered in text is more likely to trigger anxiety or a brain freeze than a can-do attitude.
 Task cards break everything down into more manageable chunks.

 That task card sets can be used repeatedly, pave the way to more group work, are easily gamified, and make assessment quick and easy are also valid points in their favor.

 Task cards make sub plans a breeze.

 You know how it’s so much easier to just teach while sick instead of taking time for self-care?
 Who wants to spend all their free time creating special lesson plans in advance just to be able to attend their brother’s wedding?
+Make them yourself or buy them.
+Start now.
 When you have a good library of task cards, they are invaluable for the substitute who has to take over because you’ve come down with food poisoning.

 Just declare a day of enrichment and allow students to pick and choose what they want to practice while the substitute supervises and checks answers.
-You won’t need to create those special lesson plans because everything the sub and your students need will be right there.
+You won’t need to create those special lesson plans because everything the substitute and your students need will be right there.
 Oh, and you know those days when you lose your voice?
 This can SAVE you.

 What does using task cards in a classroom look like?